bjornschuller/AKKASTREAMS/README.md

-First of all, this is just one of my learning projects that I use to become a better programmer.
+This is just one of my learning projects that I use to become a better programmer.

 #Akka Streams
 With this library you can create linear and non-linear streams for all kinds of processing.